recombee/beeformer/README.md

 # beeFormer

-This is the official implementation provided with our paper "beeFormer: Bridging the Gap Between Semantic and Interaction Similarity in Recommender Systems".
+This is the official implementation provided with our paper [beeFormer: Bridging the Gap Between Semantic and Interaction Similarity in Recommender Systems](https://arxiv.org/abs/2409.10309).

 ## main idea of beeFormer